MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-OwaMailboxPolicy.md

 The WebReadyDocumentViewingOnPublicComputersEnabled parameter specifies whether WebReady Document Viewing is in public computer sessions.
 Valid values are:

-- $true: WebReady Document Viewing is availble for public computer sessions.
+- $true: WebReady Document Viewing is available for public computer sessions.
 This is the default value.

-- $false: WebReady Document Viewing isn't availble for public computer sessions.
+- $false: WebReady Document Viewing isn't available for public computer sessions.

 In Exchange 2013 or later, users can only specify public computer sessions if you've enabled the private/public selection on the sign in page (the LogonPagePublicPrivateSelectionEnabled parameter value is $true on the Set-OwaVirtualDirectory cmdlet).